dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Carlo Vicari:**
 so what are some things
-like let's say let's say you you were you know all about you know let's say you just had a huge chunk of ET c and and you wanted to see it go in a particular direction your your your the the Emperor vtc I guess which is something with nobody wants obviously since this is a decentralized community and there's so many different people but for hypothetical just what are the things you in your like expert opinion will say that you'd like to see or things that you suggest for the et Cie community or any blogging community for that matter
+like let's say let's say you were you know all about you know let's say you just had a huge chunk of ETC and and you wanted to see it go in a particular direction your your your the the Emperor ETC I guess which is something with nobody wants obviously since this is a decentralized community and there's so many different people but for hypothetical just what are the things you in your like expert opinion will say that you'd like to see or things that you suggest for the ETC community or any blogging community for that matter